arieh/Events/README.md

 #Events

 This library is intended to supply an event interface to javascript objects using a Mixin pattern.
+The library is designed with encapsulation and uninterupptability in mind.
+This means a broken function will not stop the event loop (on modern browsers).

 ##Features